USEPA/workshops/_posts/2015-01-14-01-Introduction.md

 update.packages()
 {% endhighlight %}

+Lastly, a quick note on pacakges and libraries.
+You will often hear people use the terms interchangably.
+This is not correct.
+A package is what is submitted to CRAN, it is what contains a group of functions that address a common problem, and it is what has allowed R to expand.
+A library is, more or less, where you packages are stored.
+You have a path to that library and this is where R puts new packages that you install (e.g. via `install.packages()`).
+These two terms are related, but most certainly different.
+Apologies up front if I slip and use one when I actually mean the other...

 ##Help!
 Being able to find help and interpret that help is probably one of the most important skills for learning a new language.
 R is no different.
 Help on functions and packages can be accessed directly from R, can be found on CRAN and other official R resources, searched on Google, found on StackOverflow, or from any number of fantastic online resources.
 I will cover a few of these here.